 Benefits

-Benefits of Membership Include: learning about your family history as well as about the broader historical context your ancestors; having your genealogical records recorded and safely preserved by the Rhode Island Society as well as by the General Society, in Plymouth; contributing to the perpetuation of the memory of our ancestors and adding to what is known about them; the opportunity to attend meetings and events featuring special guest speakers & guides; becoming acquainted with others with whom a common heritage is shared; opportunities for travel to places of historical interest as organized by the General Society; and the possible opportunity to contribute to the strength of the Society as a member of the Board of Assistants.
+Benefits of Membership Include: learning about your family history as well as about the broader historical context of your ancestors; having your relevent genealogical records recorded and safely preserved by the Rhode Island Society as well as by the General Society, in Plymouth; contributing to the perpetuation of the memory of our ancestors and adding to what is known about them; the opportunity to attend meetings and events featuring special guest speakers & guides; becoming acquainted with others with whom a common heritage is shared; opportunities for travel to places of historical interest as organized by the General Society; learning from the General Society's recorded Lecture Series; and the opportunity to contribute to the strength of the Society as a member of the Board of Assistants or as part of a committee.
 Members also receive the General Society publication "The Mayflower Quarterly" and may enjoy free use of the General Society library, in Plymouth.

 Establishing a Mayflower Lineage

 Proving a Mayflower lineage can be challenging.
 It is a substantial undertaking to compile documentation that proves a line stretching from 1620 to the present.
-To establish a Mayflower lineage, complete documentation is required.
+To establish a Mayflower lineage, complete documentation is required for both the line-carrying ancestor and the other parent.
 The line is to be supported by primary source evidence that clearly proves the connections between the generations.
-Secondary sources should be viewed as "last resort" substitutes in cases where primary sources cannot be located.